RobertSzefler/summercamp2015/sa_kata.rst

     print(session.query(Model).count())

-You don't need to implement foreign keys at this moment.
+You don't need to implement foreign keys and other constraints at this moment.

 Task 2: Defriendizer